jakubkulhan/js2php/README.md

 ## Compiled code

 Javascript has six types: undefined, null, boolean, string, number, and object.
-Null, boolean, string and number values are represented as PHP null, boolean, string and number values.
+Null, boolean, string and number values are represented as PHP null, boolean, string, and number values.
 There is no undefined equivalent in PHP, so undefined is represented by instance of `JSUndefined` class (declared in `image/00_prologue.js`).

 Javascript objects are lists of properties.
 There are two types of properties - data properties, and accessor properties.
 A data property is simple mapping from key to value.
 An accessor property is accessed by calling getter and setter.
-Every property also has some attributes.
-In PHP objects are represented by instances of `stdClass` like this:
+Every property also has attributes.
+Javascript objects are represented by instances of `stdClass` like this:

 	Javascript: